Description

 Heat Level

-With its mild heat, Peach Scorpion imparts a gentle burn that enhances the overall culinary experience without overwhelming the palate.
+With its upper mid heat heat, Peach Scorpion imparts a gentle burn that enhances the overall culinary experience without overwhelming the palate.
 It is rated around 800,000 and 1,300,000 SHU on the Scoville scale.

 Texture and Appearance